 James Surowiecki also wrote a book called “The Wisdom of Crowds” which explored how crowds can often be smarter and make better decisions that the smartest people in them.

 This is one major issue with a traditional top-down leadership.
 Decisions are made on an inadequate amount of information because the organization doesn’t have a way to collect and manage insights from employees across the organization.
 This leads to poor decisions that decrease confidence in leadership within the organization.

 Ensuring employees are engaged and empowered to act on issues and opportunities translates to value for customers.
 Studies have also shown that employees become more motivated when they have some control over their work and environment and feel that leadership is actively listening.
 The inverse is also true.
 When employees are simply told what to do, it decreases the motivation they bring to their job.

-Expectations of how we collaborate at work are changing significantly.
 The book, “The Conversational Firm” explores how one software company upended traditional bureaucratic hierarchy by giving all employees a voice.
 It’s the idea that organizations can have far more open dialogue across the corporate hierarchy than we ever before thought possible.
-This is the heart of the case for an inverted organization.
-And it’s just not a reaction to changing expectations.
-It makes business sense.
-Organizations can make better decisions, improve productivity and become agiler as a result of collaborating more effectively between employees and leadership.
+Using software and some ew processes, organizations can make better decisions, improve productivity and become agiler as a result of collaborating more effectively between employees and leadership.

 SoapBox Innovations creates software that helps organizations give employees a voice.
 Whether your focus is on collecting feedback or soliciting ideas, we make it easier to act on employee input that drives real business value.